NDThacker/CredsManager/README.md

 # CredsManager
-Java GUI App for managing your credentials
+Java GUI App for managing your credentials on the go.